-The winemaking team at Pride Mountain Vineyards has made the wines for many years, starting with Robert Foley and then transitioning to Sally Johnson before she left Pride in 2021 to become the Director of Winemaking at Robert Mondavi Winery.
+The winemaking team at Pride Mountain Vineyards has made the wines for many years, starting with Robert Foley and then transitioning to Sally Johnson before she left Pride in 2021 and for a short time was Director of Winemaking at Robert Mondavi Winery.
 The team at Pride Mountain continues to make the Sequum wines.

 Paul founded this company with a focus on all aspects of developing and managing a vineyard including location, soil analysis, water and irrigation systems, identifying and sourcing all plant material (rootstocks and varieties), vineyard development and winemaking.
 And his scope is not only domestic but also international with projects in northern Mexico and in China.

 In 2006 Paul was hired to consult for a major project (Canaan Winery) which involved developing over 1,000 acres of land to wine grapes in China in the Huailai Valley, located northwest of Beijing.
 Trips from the capital city used to take about two hours by car, but in 2019 a high-speed rail system opened, and today the region is conveniently located only 30 minutes away from central Beijing.
 This region was also the site of some of the 2022 Beijing Winter Olympic games and is not far from Badaling, the most commonly visited part of China’s Great Wall for visitors to Beijing.